History of the state of São Paulo: Industrialization and metropolization

 The city of São Paulo has long been the primary industrial center of the state.

 After World War I, coffee cultivation faced crises of oversupply and competition from other countries.
 The government began to regulate by coffee production to avoid these crises.
 Farms shut down, sending immigrant workers towards São Paulo.

 Political pressures arose demanding an end to the predominance of the São Paulo coffee elite, and artistic movements, such as the 1922 Modern Art Week considered the beginning of Brazilian Modernism, propagated new social and economic ideas.
 External immigration decreased and strikes by anarchists and communists broke out in São Paulo as industrial empires formed, such as that of the Matarazzo family.

-In 1930 coffee entered its last crisis, the Crisis of 1929, and the crash of the New York Stock Exchange the previous year, the collapse of overseas grain prices and the Brazilian Revolution of 1930, removed Paulistas from power.
+In 1930 coffee entered its last crisis, the Crisis of 1929, and the crash of the New York Stock Exchange the previous year, the collapse of overseas grain prices and the Revolution of 1930, removed Paulistas from power.

 Satellite image of the Metropolitan Region of São Paulo.

 Two years later, in 1932, São Paulo fought Getúlio Vargas in the Constitutionalist revolution in an attempt to retake the lost power, but was defeated militarily.
 The coffee crisis worsened and a rural exodus to the city of São Paulo emptied the interior of the state.

 During the period of Estado Novo with Ademar de Barros as governor of the state and Francisco Prestes Maia mayor of the city of São Paulo, the state entered a new phase of development, with the construction of major highways and hydroelectric plants.

 World War II interrupted imports and São Paulo industry began a process of import substitution, producing previously imported products.
 This process intensified under the Juscelino Kubitschek government, which laid the foundations of the automotive industry in the greater ABC Region.

 To supply the necessary manpower, the state now receives millions of northeasterners, from the states of Bahia, Ceará, Pernambuco and Paraíba, who replace the earlier immigrants and now compose the São Paulo middle class as workers.
 These workers mainly live on the outskirts of São Paulo and in neighboring cities.
 This rapid population increase caused a process of metropolization, where São Paulo agglomerated with neighboring cities, forming the Metropolitan Region of São Paulo.

 In 1960, the city of São Paulo became the largest Brazilian city and primary economic center in the country, surpassing Rio de Janeiro, due to the larger number of migrants to São Paulo.

 In this period, São Paulo's policy was dominated by the rivalry between Janismo and Ademarismo, the two greatest political leaders in São Paulo, Ademar de Barros and Jânio Quadros.